Style

 Credit: Shawn Outley

 Why limit your awkward corner to books?
-Alessandra Wood, Modsy’s vice president of style, is a big proponent of using this unclaimed space as storage.
+Designer Alessandra Wood is a big proponent of using this unclaimed space as storage.
 (Stylishly, of course.)
 While you’re at it, you might want to reconsider your room’s layout.

-The world might be going back to some semblance of normalcy, but trust us: The home office trend isn’t leaving any time soon.
-And, as this Chicago-based home tour proves, it’s possible to squeeze a teeny-tiny desk into your corner.
+Whether you’re a hybrid worker or permanently work from home, a good use of an awkward corner is to create a home office.
+And, as this Chicago-based home tour proves, it’s even possible to squeeze in a teeny-tiny desk.
 Owners Sam Rosen and Linsey Burritt made the most of the small space with floating shelves and a wall that doubles as a message board.

 Credit: Ike Kligerman Barkley